mohsinsheikhani/retail-ai-insights/03-demand-forecasting-with-bedrock/README.md

 # Phase 03 – Demand Forecasting with Amazon Bedrock

 In this phase, we introduce a scheduled forecasting pipeline that predicts product demand for the next 7 days using historical sales data.
-This is where AI meets operations—running compute-heavy inference tasks using Bedrock on EC2.
+This is where AI meets operations, running compute-heavy inference tasks using Bedrock on EC2.

 ## 🎯 Objective